A heartfelt plea that we stop locking everything.

 Because it seems like people trust their locks to keep them safe.

 And, I would… I mean, that’s another interesting topic!
+Trust!
 In the scriptures (and of course this is going to go into complete religious ground, but) in the scriptures I was, and I forget the occasion, but there was some occasion in the past when I was struggling with the idea of trust, and who should you trust and for what and to what end?
 Should I trust my parents?
 Should I trust the government?
 Or should I trust my friends, or not?
 Should I trust myself?
+And I was kind of really thinking about this idea of “trust”.
 And so I was like, I’ll just go to the scriptures, and get a good thesaurus (EDITORS NOTE: I meant “concordance” here, but oh well.) and read every passage that has the word “trust” in it.
 Do a word study.

 So I did!

 I did a word study.
 And there’s four hundred some-odd passages that contain the word “trust” in the translation I looked up.
 I didn’t go into the original Greek or anything.
 But I did a word study.
 And it turns out that, of the locations that “trust” was used in, there was only one location in the entirety of scripture (that I could find.
-And maybe I misinterpereted, I mean, this was a while ago too, so I… maybe… this could be my own false interperetation, but) there was only one location that I could find that was a positive example of trust that was placed in something other than God.
+And maybe I misinterpereted, I mean, this was a while ago too, so I… maybe… this could be my own false interperetation, but) there was only one location, in the entirety of scripture, that I could find that was a positive example of trust that was placed in something other than God.

 So, basically, the Scripture’s stance is “Nothing is trustworthy except for God.”